YOUR CAREER AS AN EXTENSION OF YOU

 Affirmations

-Maybe you were lucky enough to choose a career that is meaningful or enjoyable to you.
+Or perhaps you were lucky enough to choose a career that is meaningful or enjoyable to you.
 But even when you do, you might have beliefs around work: that you need to work really hard to add value, or that meaningful work does not deserve to be paid well.
+It often feels like we have to make a choice between a path that feels right, and one that allows us to earn enough money to live a good life.

 We are all born with natural talents and gifts.
 In children you can already see that they naturally gravitate towards certain hobbies, or that they have personality traits that make them unique.
 If your talents are related to school subjects, like writing or math, you probably discovered these talents quite early in life.
 Depending on whether you and your environment valued and encouraged these talents from a young age, you may have built a career around them.